juxeii/dztools/README.md

 ## General installation

 1.)
-Download and install the latest **32-bit** [Java JRE](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
+Download and install the latest **32-bit** [Java JRE](http://www.oracle.com/technetwork/java/javase/downloads).
 Make sure it is the 32-bit version(x86 suffix) since the tools are based on a 32-bit JVM.
 In case you already have a 32-bit JRE installation(check it with *java -version*) you might skip this step.

 2.)
 Add *${yourJREinstallPath}\jre\bin\* and *${yourJREinstallPath}\jre\bin\client* to the **front** of your *Path* environment variable([here](http://www.computerhope.com/issues/ch000549.htm) is a howto).

 3.)
-Install [Zorro 1.26](http://www.takemoneyfromtherichandgiveittothepoor.com/download.php) if not already on your machine.
+Install [Zorro](http://www.takemoneyfromtherichandgiveittothepoor.com/download.php) if not already on your machine.

 4.)
 Download the [dukascopy.zip](https://github.com/juxeii/dztools/releases) archive.